HISTORY notes for AMPS Python Client

 in

-or when trying to publish while the reader thread is trying to connect inHAClient
+HAClientconnect_and_logonor when trying to publish while the reader thread is trying to connect inHAClientconnect_and_logon(Z895).

 This version also adds the following new functionality: